whyolet/txtt/README.md

 ```

 * Text line ends before a newline or the end of file.
-* Text line is returned as a literal string value.
+* Text line is returned as a literal string value, never a number, boolean, or anything else.
+* Leading and trailing whitespace is not trimmed.
 * Escape sequences are not supported because:
   * any character except the newline can be represented here as is,
   * newline is supported by indented multiline text.